Coding-Devil/Coding-Devil/Readme.md

 ---

 ### 🌌 Who's Gokul?
 He's 21.
 A humble Family guy.
-Obsessed with things that make him feel alive, even if that meant the things which puts him on the edge.
+Obsessed with things that make him feel alive & the kid in him happy.
 By day — AI Engineer at **Nokia**, shaping the brain of tomorrow’s 5G networks.
 By night — Swimming in the sea of **Sports, Bingewatching his fav shows and chasing adrenaline with his 400cc Triumph**.